caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **alpn** is the list of values to advertise in the ALPN extension of the TLS handshake.
 - **load** specifies a list of folders from which to load PEM files that are certificate+key bundles.
 - **ca** changes the ACME CA endpoint.
 This is most often used to use [Let's Encrypt's staging endpoint](https://letsencrypt.org/docs/staging-environment/) or an internal ACME server.
 (To change this value for the whole Caddyfile, use the `acme_ca` [global option](/docs/caddyfile/options) instead.)
+- **ca_root** specifies a PEM file that contains a trusted root certificate for the ACME CA endpoint, if not in the system trust store.